- Access Policy

 - explain how to request information we hold that has not been published.

-A copy of each of the Publication Schemes can be found at:
+A copy of our Guide to Information can be found at:

-- NRS Guide to Information Covering the Responsibilities of the Registrar General for Scotland (179 KB PDF)
+- NRS Guide to Information - Keeper of the Records of Scotland and the Registrar General for Scotland (270 KB PDF)

 The systematic management of our own administrative records is essential in order to protect and preserve them as evidence of actions, support future activities and business decisions and ensure accountability to present and future stakeholders and customers.
 The Records Management Policy sets out the procedures and practices needed to control and manage our own records efficiently and effectively.